kg1642/CodingChallenge/README.md

 # Exploring the code

 You are provided with a real, though quite simple, experiment code (named TRST for Triangle Rotated Stimulus Test).
+To run the code you need to have Matlab and [Psychtoolbox](http://psychtoolbox.org) installed.
 Please explore the code and provide extended answers to the following questions:

 1. Open main.m, run it and go through all the trials.
 How many points were you able to earn?
 How easy/difficult it was to earn the points?
 2. How and where are the results of the experiment stored?
 What kind of data is collected?